-Visual repellants
+Visual repellents

 Visual repellents include such things as scare eyes suspended above the crop, mylar tape on the canopy of the crop, aluminum pie pans, plastic owls and plastic snakes.
 These range from ineffective (plastic effigies) to moderately effective for a short period of time.
 Birds will get used to them quickly if they are not moved around or if another type of repellent is not used along with it.
 Yellow scare eyes suspended above the crop and allowed to move freely have been reported to have some impact on blackbirds, however, robins do not seem to be affected.
 Geese have been observed feeding directly under several scare eyes.
-Kites or sillohoutes of hawks - attached to a short string and poles around the crop may have limited efficacy.
-The sillohoute should "fly" easily in natural breeze or wind so that the movement stresses and disturbs the feeding birds.
+Kites or silhouettes of hawks - attached to a short string and poles around the crop may have limited efficacy.
+The silhouette should "fly" easily in natural breeze or wind so that the movement stresses and disturbs the feeding birds.
+The inflatable man (aka.
+Tall man, sky man, air dancer, Tall Boy) has also been reported to work.
+The erratic, sudden movements make it harder for birtds to get used to and, to increase the effectiveness, sound could be added.

-Chemical repellants
+Chemical repellents